AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 -  `IF EXISTS`: If this is specified, no exception is thrown if the schema does **not** exist.

--  `RESTRICT`: Default value for the mode. if this is specified, schema will be dropped only if it doesn't contain any tables.
+-  `RESTRICT`: Default value for the mode.
+If this is specified, the schema will only be dropped if it **doesn't** contain any tables.

--  `CASCADE`: if this is specified, schema will be dropped along with all the tables present in the schema.
+-  `CASCADE`: If this is specified, the schema will be dropped along with all the tables present in the schema.

 ## CREATE VIEW